EpocDotFr/chat/README.md

-# chat
+# Chat

-Educational chat client and server using tkinter and Socket.IO
+Educational chat client and server using tkinter and Socket.IO.